 Complete the amount of reps necessary before repeating on the other leg.

-There are machines and free weights designed for upper glute workouts, but incorporating cardio can effectively engage the glutes and stimulate their growth.
+There are machines and free weights designed for targeting the upper glutes, but incorporating cardio can effectively engage the glutes and stimulate their growth.

 13. Jump Squats